 If you ever have questions, please feel free to call us anytime from 8am to 8pm cst.
 We will be more than happy to answer all your questions.

 DEPOSIT/Commitment Fee: The commitment fee is a good faith deposit showing the willingness of the breeder to hold a puppy for you until it is ready to go home at 8 weeks of age.
 In return is a good faith intent to purchase on part of the buyer by the time the puppy is 8 weeks of age.
 It is NOT for you to enjoy shopping with no intent to purchase, that is cruel to the puppy and the breeder.
-We are not here for you to enjoy an emotional joyride, and would appreciate serious inquiries only.
+We are not here to entertain you with an emotional joyride, and would appreciate serious inquiries only.

 Commitment fee: is minimum $100 non refundable for request to be placed on our POL (Pick of litter) list for first choice puppies, or a deposit on the puppy you have chosen.
-You can send more if you'ld like but it will be considered part of your non refundable commitment fee.
+You can send more if you'ld like, it will be considered part of your total.

 Payment: We accept money orders, cashier's and personal checks by mail except for final balance.
-For instant payments we accept Walmart Money Gram, or bank wire transfers.
+For instant payments we accept Walmart to Walmart, or bank wire transfers.
 Cash only for any balance due at pick up, no checks accepted at pick up.